NicolasNSSM/basic-gulpfile.js/README.md

 # basic-gulpfile.js
-Just a basic gulpfile.js for scss (sass) projects
+Just a basic gulpfile.js for bootstrap scss (sass) projects

 Source folders are in dist.
 Public folders are in... public.